I. General Policy

 Professors (including department chairs) will be reviewed at least every five years and associate professors with tenure (including department chairs) will be reviewed at least every three years.
 Assessments describing what each tenured associate professor should do to be considered for promotion to full professor will occur in the ninth year of service at rank for consideration by the provost and every third year thereafter.
 These reviews may be at more frequent intervals if requested by the tenured faculty member or if deemed to be in the best interest of the department by the department chair, dean or provost.
 Reviews of associate professors will be in person as well as in writing.

 Each non-tenured tenure-track faculty member should receive an in-person and written annual performance review; additionally, faculty on a four-year contract should receive a more-detailed performance evaluation by the department chair between the beginning of the fourth fall/spring semester and the end of the first month of the sixth fall/spring semester of a first four-year contract term.
 Copies of this evaluation should be entered into the departmental files and forwarded to the dean and to the provost.
 The latter evaluation will serve as a partial basis for the departmental recommendation, later that semester, about renewal to a second term (see Procedures for Faculty Appointments, Promotion, Tenure, and Reappointments).
 The evaluation should be part of the departmental dossier relating to renewal.

-Such performance reviews are advisory in nature, are intended to provide constructive feedback, and are part of the overall review a faculty member receives about his or her performance, including verbal comments and teaching evaluations.
+Such performance reviews are advisory in nature, are intended to provide constructive feedback, and are part of the overall review a faculty member receives about their performance, including verbal comments and teaching evaluations.
 Such performance reviews are also not determinative of future outcomes of promotion, tenure or retention decisions.
 In particular, the deliberation associated with a promotion and tenure case entails searching inquiry of a nature, range and depth that is beyond the scope of interim performance reviews and involves the consideration of many additional materials and sources beyond the interim performance review; thus, such deliberations may lead to outcomes not anticipated in prior performance reviews.